exercism/docs/community/becoming-a-maintainer.md

 ## Powers

-The primary way that Maintainers are able to their enact their responsibilities is by having the write access to repositories.
+The primary way that Maintainers are able to enact their responsibilities is by having the write access to repositories.
 Through this Maintainers control what code goes into their repositories.

 ## Rewards